skx/yal/README.md

 * By specifying sexpressions on the command-line.
   * `yal -e "(print (os))"`
-* By passing the name of a file to read adn execute.
+* By passing the name of a file to read and execute.
   * `yal test.lisp`